salehhamadeh/salehhamadeh.github.io/blog-source/_posts/2014-07-31-VerifyPhoneNumbersTwilioAndParse.md

     twilio.sendSms({
 	    From: "<Your Twilio phone number>",
 	    To: request.params.phoneNumber,
-	    Body: "Start using WhereAt now.
-Your verification code is " + verificationCode + "."
+	    Body: "Your verification code is " + verificationCode + "."
     }, function(err, responseData) {
 	    if (err) {
 	      response.error(err);